alanng10/class-lang/Docue/Article/Word/a.md

 Word "free" has meaning that is deallocate.

+Word "flag" has meaning that is case bit.

 Word "tick" has meaning that is smallest duration.

 Word "yea" has meaning that is date year.